csye-6225-spring2024/tf_gcp_infra/README.md

 1. 'terraform init' - to initialize Terraform configuration.
 2. 'terraform plan' - to see the execution plan.
 3. 'terraform apply' - to apply the configuration and create the networking resources on GCP.

+## Assignment - 4

+1. An instance created from the custom image is deployed on our web-app subnet.
+2. Only 8080 port is allowed in our firewall and rest all ports denied using priority